Package insert / product label

 Tetracycline - Clinical Pharmacology

-Tetracyclines are readily absorbed and are bound to plasma proteins in varying degrees.
+Tetracyclines are readily absorbed and are bound to plasma protein in varying degrees.
 They are concentrated by the liver in the bile and excreted in the urine and feces at high concentrations in a biologically active form.

 Indications and Usage for Tetracycline

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Tetracycline hydrochloride and other antibacterial drugs, Tetracycline hydrochloride should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Tetracycline hydrochloride and other antibacterial drugs, Tetracycline hydrochloride should be used only to treat infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

 Tetracycline is indicated in the treatment of infections caused by susceptible strains of the designated organisms in the conditions listed below: